Fusion9334/GPT-3.5-Chatbot-Trio/README.md

 ### `resize_memory(memory)`

-The purpose of this function is to limit the total number of characters in a model's memory.
+This function limits the total number of characters in a model's memory.
 It takes the memory as input and iteratively removes the oldest message from memory until the total number of characters is within the specified limit.
 It avoids removing the latest question asked by Model 1 (John) to preserve context.
 This ensures that the conversation stays within the memory constraints of the GPT-3.5 Turbo model.

 ### `generate_response(model_memory, user_message, previous_message, model_info)`

-This function is responsible for generating responses from the GPT-3.5 Turbo model.
-It takes the following input parameters:
+This function generates responses from the GPT-3.5 Turbo model using the following input parameters:

 - `model_memory`: The memory of the current chatbot model.
 - `user_message`: The message provided by the user (or another model) to the current model.